Bluefinger/bevy_rand/tutorial/02-basic-usage.md

 }
 ```

-## Determinism when using `GlobalEntropy`
+## Determinism when using `GlobalRng`

-When using `GlobalEntropy`, the way to ensure deterministic output/usage with the single entity is in the following ways:
+When using `GlobalRng`, the way to ensure deterministic output/usage with the single entity is in the following ways:

 - One time or non-looping accesses when generating random numbers.
 - Iterating over set loops/ranges.